Writer

 Marion Terrill

-Marion Terrill is a leading policy analyst with experience that ranges from authoring parts of the 2010 Henry Tax Review to leading the design and development of the MyGov account.
-She has provided expert analysis and advice on labour market policy for the Commonwealth Government, the Business Council of Australia and at the Australian National University.
-She joined the Grattan Institute in April 2015 to establish the Transport Program, and has published on investment in transport infrastructure, cost overruns, value capture, discount rates, urban economics and congestion charging.
+Marion Terrill is a leading policy analyst who has provided expert analysis and advice on labour market policy for the Commonwealth government, the Business Council of Australia and at the Australian National University.
+She is transport and cities program director at the Grattan Institute.

 -